 According to MIFIDPRU 5.2.2G, the Firm is required to monitor and control all sources of concentration risk.
 In accordance with the FCA guidance, the Firm has identified the following three concentration risks and has put in place the control strategies discussed below.

-As part of its CASS requirements, ShareIn will confirm on an annual basis that the bank used to hold client money (Barclays Bank) is not in financial difficulty and has been performing in a satisfactory manner over the period in question.
+As part of its CASS requirements, ShareIn will confirm on an annual basis that the bank used to hold client money is not in financial difficulty and has been performing in a satisfactory manner over the period in question.

 Client earnings are reviewed regularly by the Board and are deemed to be well balanced across clients and revenue streams.
 The majority of ShareIn’s revenue is derived from contracted fixed monthly fees and all client contracts are negotiated to include notice periods and/or termination fees that are commensurate with the size the contract.